 Complicating matters further is if one spouse owned the house before the marriage.
 If that spouse takes specific steps to keep the house as a separate asset during the marriage, then he or she will get to keep the house in a divorce.

-But more often than not, when two households become one, assets are mingled.
+But more often than not, when two households become one, assets are commingled.
 If a spouse moves in and starts making contributions to paying the mortgage and the upkeep of the home, then the house can become a marital asset.

 As you might guess, unraveling ownership and intent, as well as balancing the house as an asset against other assets in the marriage, can quickly become complicated.